 Execute the following statements in the worksheet to load the staged data into the table.
 This may take up to 30 seconds.

 In the result pane, you should see the status of each file that was loaded.
-Once the load is done, in the Query Details pane on the bottom right, you can scroll through the various statuses, error statistics, and visualizations for the last statement executed:
+Once the load is done, in the Query Details pane on the bottom right, you can scroll through the various statuses, error statistics, and visualizations for the last statement executed.

 Next, navigate to the Query History tab by clicking the Home icon and then Activity > Query History.
 Select the query at the top of the list, which should be the COPY INTO statement that was last executed.
 Select the Query Profile tab and note the steps taken by the query to execute, query details, most expensive nodes, and additional statistics.